DataTalksClub/machine-learning-zoomcamp/README.md

 ## Machine Learning Zoomcamp

-ML Zoomcamp is a course based on the book.
+ML Zoomcamp is a course based on the book

 * It's online and free
 * The course starts on September, 6